How to Make a Vignette like a Pro

 Place small objects - like a collection of vintage buttons, jewelry or sea shells inside bowls, glass canisters or a clear lamp base.

-Antiques and collectibles - Use objects that look old or have a patina, like; antique binoculars, an old box camera, a globe, mason jars, lamp, lantern, basket, candle pedestals, clock, bowl, bottles and wood boxes.
+Antiques and collectibles - Use objects that look old or have a patina; antique binoculars, an old box camera, globe, mason jars, lamp, lantern, basket, candle pedestals, clock, bowl, bottles and wood boxes.

-Let your vignettes “evolve” by adding or taking away objects.
+Let your vignettes “evolve” by adding or removing objects.
 Create transitional vignettes with the seasons.

-Elevate smaller pieces with; a stack of books, a wood box or candle pedestals.
+Elevate smaller pieces by using a stack of books, a wood box or candle pedestals.

 Odd numbers and varied sizes are more pleasing to the eye.Odd numbers and varied sizes are more pleasing to the eye.